lockstep/playbook/README.md

 ### Libraries

 * [Oj](https://github.com/ohler55/oj): A fast JSON parser and Object marshaller as a Ruby gem.
 Drop-in replacement for the bundled JSON gem when used in compat mode.
 * [bootsnap](https://github.com/Shopify/bootsnap): By Shopify.
-Plugs into a number of Ruby and (optionally) ActiveSupport and YAML methods to optimize and cache expensive computations (beta quality).
+Plugs into a number of Ruby and (optionally) ActiveSupport and YAML methods to optimize and cache expensive computations (included by default in Rails 5.2+).
 * [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler): Profiler for your development and production Ruby rack apps (included in our Rails template)
 * [bullet](https://github.com/flyerhzm/bullet): helps to kill N+1 queries and unused eager loading (included in our Rails template)